Crewe Area Action Plan

-Consultation on the CHAAP development strategy and further options will take place over six weeks beginning on 22 July 2019 and closing at midnight on 3 September 2019.
+Consultation on the CHAAP development strategy and further options took place over six weeks beginning on 22 July 2019 and closed at midnight on 3 September 2019.
 The relevant documents are available to read and comment on by visiting our consultation portal.

 Hard copies of the CHAAP development strategy can be viewed at Crewe library, Nantwich library, Council offices at Delamere House and Municipal Buildings (Crewe), Westfields (Sandbach) and Macclesfield Town Hall.

 Issues paper, November 2018: To investigate some of the key issues at stake for this project, the Council published a CHAAP issues paper between the 6 of November 2018 and the 5 of December 2018.
 The document is available to read by following this link to our consultation portal or by downloading the document below.
 A summary of representations received is also provided below:

 CHAAP development strategy, January 2019: The development strategy presented a series of options regarding the boundary of the plan area and the levels of growth that the council should be planning for.
 It also set out a vision and series of objectives that the AAP should seek to achieve, some key policies, and identified a series of ‘opportunity areas’ that could be planned in more detail as part of a masterplan for the area.

 The Council will consider all comments received on the CHAAP development strategy before producing a revised draft in the autumn of 2019 for further consultation ahead of submission to the Secretary of State examination.